bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

 ##### File {#hpw}

+Menu for saving the hardware preferences.

 ##### Hardware Preferences Parameters [1]

+The parameters used in the experiment.

+1. Analog input device
+    : NI device used for analog input.
+NI use a path-like description to describe the devices and the channels.
+Fig. 2 shows that the device name is "Dev1" and channels 0 to 3 from "ai" or analog input is used.

+2. Odor output device
+    : NI device used for controlling odor valves.
+Fig. 2 shows that the device name is "Dev1" and channels 0 to 7 from digital output in "port0" is used.

+3. Final valve output device
+    : NI device used for controlling final valve.
+Fig. 2 shows that channel 0 from digital output in "port2" from "Dev1" is used.

+4. Reward output device 1
+    : NI device used for controlling water valve 1.
+Fig. 2 shows that channel 1 from digital output in "port2" from "Dev1" is used.

+5. Reward output device 1
+    : NI device used for controlling water valve 1.
+Fig. 2 shows that channel 2 from digital output in "port2" from "Dev1" is used.

+6. Synchronisation Clock
+    : Source clock for digital outputs.
+Not used in static implementation in NI USB 6216 BNC.

+7. Sampling rate
+    : Input sampling rate in samples/seconds.

+8. RFID port
+    : Com port used for RFID decoder.

+9. Final valve delay
+    : Delay in second before final valve is switched.
+Should be set as 0.

+10. Thorax monitor delay
+    : Obsolete.

+11. Lick monitor delay
+    : Delay in second after odor presentation in which the analog input should be still recorded to check licks after odor presentation.

+12. Lick rate limit
+    : Threshold in number of licks to consider if a trial is responded or not.
+Fig. 2 shows that the threshold is set to 3 licks.

+13. Beam channel
+    : Channel number in analog input used as beam sensor input.

+14. Lick channel left
+    : Channel number in analog input used as lick sensor input considered from the left nozzle.

+15. Lick channel right
+    : Channel number in analog input used as lick sensor input consideed from the right nozzle.

+16. Analog input 3
+    : Currently not in used.

+17. Timeout
+    : Delay in seconds after a trial before a new trial begins if the trial beforehand was resulted in a miss (animal licked to not rewarded odor).

 ##### Number of Channels [2]

+Number of channels used.
+This parameter will be used to prepare the data container.

 ##### NI USB 6216 Check Box [3]

+Checkbox parameter which indicate that if NI USB 6216 BNC is used or not.
+In the current version, only NI USB 6216 is supported.
+The checkbox should be checked.

 #### Animals Window {#nsc-animals-window}